alan-turing-institute/empiarreader/joss/paper.md

 empiarreader download --download saved_search.txt --save_dir new_dir --verbose
 ```

 # Licensing and userbase
-EMPIARreader benefits from an BSD 3-clause license and can be utilised either from a CLI or via a Python API.
+EMPIARreader is offered under a BSD 3-clause license and can be utilised either from a CLI or via a Python library.
 It is currently in active use by researchers at the Alan Turing Institute and the STFC Scientific Computing Department.

 # Acknowledgements